lsprowl/logic-problems/answers/game_show_answer.md

 **You should switch doors.**

 Looking at an exhaustive list of posibilities shows this to be true.
-Table Result assumes you always initially pick Door 1.
+Result in tables assumes you always initially pick Door 1.

 |Door 1|Door 2|Door 3|Result              |
 |:----:|:----:|:----:|--------------------|